CaloClouds3: Ultra-Fast Geometry-Independent Highly-Granular Calorimeter Simulation: Architecture

-\paragraph{Removal of Centre of Gravity (CoG) calibration.} Typically, the CoG is close to the incident particle axis i.e. the shower axis.
+Typically, both these values are small, because an even sampling of the random energy deposits means the CoG remains close to the shower axis.
 When the CoG does deviate significantly from the shower axis, it has been shifted by high energy secondary particles scattered at wide angles.
 As the diffusion model draws points iid, these correlated structures cannot be replicated, and so the tails of the CoG distribution are not well modelled by the diffusion model.

 Previously, in \cctwo{}, \showerf{} predicted values for the CoG perpendicular to the shower axis, and all points in the shower were shifted to match in calibration.
 This did achieve a good CoG distribution, however it is unphysical because the tails of the \gfour{} CoG distribution are not formed by shifting the bulk of the points, but by correlated, off centre, clusters of hits.